wilsonliaows/docs/developing-connectors/custom-actions.md

 ![Selecting the custom action](/assets/images/developing-connectors/custom-actions/custom-action-selection.png) *Selecting the custom action*

 The custom action will list the scopes available.
 Typically, you can only read or write to objects that you have scopes for.
-We see that we have the following scopes for Slack:
+For example, when we select custom action for the Slack connector, we see that only the following scopes are included:

 ```
 channels:read, channels:write, chat:write:bot, chat:write:user, groups:read, groups:write,